Preferences¶

 With coroutines, it's easy to offload something on another thread, and this split embraces this capability.

-Let's see a modified version of the GamePreferences
+Let's see a modified version of the GamePreferences described above,

 before passing in review each change.